aivenues/aivenues.github.io/README.md

-# Please find list of venues for AI: [aivenues.github.io](https://aivenues.github.io/)
+# Please find list of venues for publication in field of AI: [aivenues.github.io](https://aivenues.github.io/)